RhetTbull/osxphotos/README.md

 - use_albums_as_keywords: (boolean, default = False); if True, will use album names as keywords when exporting metadata with exiftool or sidecar
 - use_persons_as_keywords: (boolean, default = False); if True, will use person names as keywords when exporting metadata with exiftool or sidecar

 Returns: list of paths to exported files.
-More than one file could be exported, for example if live_photo=True, both the original imaage and the associated .mov file will be exported
+More than one file could be exported, for example if live_photo=True, both the original image and the associated .mov file will be exported

 The json sidecar file can be used by exiftool to apply the metadata from the json file to the image.
 For example: